rchildree/furman/README.md

 ## How it works / repo map

 - `assets/app.js` — all rendering.
 Builds the calendar from `course.yaml`, zips topics onto it, renders each page.
 The calendar algorithm is duplicated in `scripts/new_course.py` (marked `KEEP IN SYNC` in both).
+- `scripts/archive_course.py` — renames a course to its dated slug and marks it archived; see above.
 - `assets/styles.css` — the design.
 Colors and type are set as CSS variables at the top.
 - `assets/vendor/` — pinned copies of js-yaml and marked (no CDN dependency).
 - `assets/fonts/` — Source Serif 4 (serif) and Nebula Sans (sans), hosted locally.